Southern Africa, East Africa & Mt. Kilimanjaro

 My love for travel has grown so much since I joined the Travel Beyond team.
-Prior to my hire, I had traveled outside the country only a handful of times, including studying abroad in college.
-Now I am inspired by travel and expanding my knowledge on new destinations.
+Prior to starting my career in the travel industry, I had traveled outside the country only a handful of times, including studying abroad in college.
+As a Travel Associate for a handful of years, I aided in the booking process alongside the travel consultants and producers.
+My experiences have led me to be inspired by travel and constantly expanding my knowledge on new destinations.
 After all, knowledge is power.
-As a Travel Manager, I aid in the booking process alongside the travel consultants and producers.
-Every trip I assist with is not like the last, making every client’s experience different.
-My favorite part of the process is hearing from clients while they are traveling or post travel expressing how amazing their journey was, making my desire to travel even greater.
+As a Travel Consultant, I am eager to inspire others to travel to new destinations based on my own experiences and knowledge.

 BS in Marketing, Minnesota State Mankato